Creating Documents with Quarto

 quarto::quarto_version()

 A Quarto document is a plain text file with the .qmd extension.
 The header contains YAML metadata between --- delimiters.
-Below the header, you write markdown content mixed with code blocks.
+Below the header, you write markdown content mixed with code blocks that Quarto executes during rendering.
+The YAML header defines metadata like the title, author, and output format, which controls how Pandoc processes the document into its final form.

 ---